Skip to main content

 yl6061@columbia.edu|+1 (646) 705-7015|+86 19533230071

-Prior to this, I earned a B.S. in Computer Engineering from University of Illinois Urbana-Champaign and a B.Eng. in Electronic & Computer Engineering from Zhejiang University.
+Prior to this, I earned a B.S. in Computer Engineering from University of Illinois Urbana-Champaign and a B.Eng. in Electronic & Computer Engineering from Zhejiang University through ZJU-UIUC dual-degree program.

 Yuxuan Lin